Put your trust in Clifford Johnston & Co.

 We can advise on all matters and scenarios including:

 • Sole ownership

-Any property or assets that you owned before your marriage or civil partnership are not automatically protected from a financial claim made by your partner.
+Any property or assets that you owned before your union are not automatically protected from a financial claim.
 We are adept at negotiating terms as part of a separation agreement to ensure that a fair outcome is arrived at.

 • Trust beneficiaries